firstprinciplesthinking/paper_development_lifecycle/README.md

-# Process as a System II: A Unified Development Lifecycle Model for Systems Engineering
+# Process as a System II: An Organic Development Lifecycle Model for Systems Engineering

 ## Introduction